emscripten-core/emscripten/tools/ports/contrib/README.md

 When emscripten detects that options have been provided, it parses them and check that they are valid option names for this port (using `OPTIONS`).
 It then calls the handler function with these (valid) options.
-If you detect an error with a value, you should use `tools.utils.exit_with_error` to report the failure.
+If you detect an error with a value, you should use the error handler provided to report the failure.

 > ### Note